rkfael/PCB-Xmas-Badge/README.md

 # PCB-Xmas-Ball
 A creative PCB design of a Christmas Balls.
-You can also use this beatifull Xmas ball as a litlle keychays.
+You can also use this beatifull Xmas ball as a litlle keychain.

 Use your creativity to make your Christmas atmosphere even more beautiful with this little ornament.